• Skip to main content

 What the figures mean

-This indicator counts the number of times patients have needed re-admission to hospital within 28 days of discharge after having had a tonsillectomy or adenoidectomy.
+This indicator shows the rate of unplanned readmissions of patients within 28 days of discharge after having a tonsillectomy and adenoidectomy at AHS.

-The benchmark is less than or equal to 81.8 readmissions for every 1,000 discharges, or about 1 in 12.
+The benchmark is less than or equal to 87.7 readmissions for every 1,000 discharges, or about 1 re-admission in 11 tonsillectomy/adenoidectomy.
 A rate lower than the benchmark is desirable.

 Hysterectomy